-Season Five of this beloved drama based on the life of Queen Elizabeth II (RIP) just dropped on Netflix on November 9.
-With the late Queen’s passing this fall and King Charles’ ascendance to the crown 🤴, it’s a great time to get to know the Royal Family.
+Season Five of this beloved drama based on the life of Queen Elizabeth II (RIP) just dropped on Netflix in Fall 2022.
+With the late Queen’s recent passing and King Charles’ ascendance to the crown 🤴, it’s a great time to get to know the Royal Family.

 Whether you’ve watched the previous four seasons and you’re ready for Season Five, or you’ve never watched at all, a long weekend is a great time to settle in for this masterpiece of historical fiction.

 The group discussed whether the show was difficult to binge because of its depth and thought provoking nature, requiring mental breaks every couple episodes for a more satisfying slow burn.